Here are all the top orange juice cocktails that highlight this beautiful citrus fruit! Try everything from a mimosa to a tequila sunrise.

 Ingredients: Scotch, cherry liqueur, vermouth, blood orange juice

-It’s time for another 1970’s orange juice cocktail: make way for the Harvey Wallbanger!
+It’s time for another 1970’s orange juice cocktail: the Harvey Wallbanger!
 This easy highball cocktail is the Screwdriver‘s more sophisticated cousin.
 It might sound low-brow, but this drink stars Galliano, an herbal Italian liqueur invented in the 1890’s.
 It gives this otherwise boring brunch drink a complex, funky herbal finish.
-One sip and we gave this one a stamp of approval.

 Want a great rum mixer?
 Look no further than good old OJ!
 Rum and Orange Juice is the way to do it.
-Sure, you can mix them straight up, which tastes pretty good.
-But we’ve got two secrets that give it a sweetness and a zing, making it an irresistibly delicious cocktail.
+We’ve got two secrets that give it a sweetness and a zing, making it an irresistibly delicious cocktail.
 Another classic rum and orange juice combo?
 The Brass Monkey.

 Want a simple makeover for your margarita?
-Try the Italian margarita!
-This orange juice cocktail is a fusion of the best of Italian and Mexican cuisines.
+The Italian margarita is a fusion of the best of Italian and Mexican cuisines.
 This spin on the classic cocktail swaps out orange liqueur for amaretto, and the almond essence adds a distinctly Italian vibe.
 Blood orange juice brings in a brilliant color, but you can also use straight orange juice too!

 Tequila Sunrise